MassDEP Reduce, Reuse, Repair Micro-Grant

 7. Project Reporting & Reimbursement

-At the conclusion of your organization's MassDEP-funded or supported project, you must submit a final report detailing the results.
-The final report describes your work and deliverables, challenges faced and lessons learned, and recommendations on next steps, as appropriate.
-MassDEP may publish information and images from your final report on its web site or agency social media as examples for other organizations engaging in similar projects.
+• At the end of the grant project, grantees must submit a final report.
+The report describes the project and deliverables, challenges faced, lessons learned, and recommendations for next steps, as applicable.
+MassDEP will provide a template for the report and may publish information and images from it on its website or social media.

 Help Us Improve Mass.gov with your feedback